-Daniel's vision of the four beasts encompasses their individual kingdoms, as well as the remnants of them, all the way down to the Judgment of the Nations that Jesus prophesied about in Matthew 25:31-46.
+Daniel's vision of the four beasts displayed the 4 individual kingdoms as well as their future remnants ... all the way down to the yet future Judgment of the Nations that Jesus prophesied in Matthew 25:31-46.
 Daniel's account of that same event, here in Daniel 7, is awesome.
 Here is Jesus' description of it ... as we find it in the book of Matthew.

 Here in verses 9-11, Daniel saw a thumbnail sketch of the judgment Jesus detailed in Matthew 25, above.
 It is a greatly misunderstood judgment by many today.
-The Judgment of the Nations will take place immediately after Christ's Second Return to Earth ... when he comes to literally rule and reign here for a thousand years (the Millennium; see Rev. 20:4-7).
-It will take place, then, at the end of the Tribulation and at the beginning of Christ's thousand year reign on Earth.
+The Judgment of the Nations will take place immediately after Christ's Second Coming to Earth ... when he comes to literally rule and reign here for a thousand years (the Millennium; see Rev. 20:4-7).
+It will take place at the end of the Tribulation and at the beginning of Christ's thousand year reign on Earth.

 The subjects of this judgment will be every human being that is still living on the earth at the end of the Tribulation.

-The issue at this judgment will be how each individual treated Christ's chosen people and saints during the dark days of the Tribulation (whatever you did for one of the least of these brothers of mine, you did for me).
+The issue at this judgment will be how each individual treated Christ's chosen people who were believing saints during the dark days of the Tribulation (whatever you did for one of the least of these brothers of mine, you did for me).